cgarciae/treex/README.md

 As shown here, field `Initializer`s are always called before `module_init`.

 ### Filter and Update API
-The `filter` method allows you to select a subtree by filtering based on a `TreeType` type, all leaves whose type annotations are a subclass of such type are kept, the rest are set to a special `Nothing` value.
+The `filter` method allows you to select a subtree by filtering based on a `TreePart` type, all leaves whose type annotations are a subclass of such type are kept, the rest are set to a special `Nothing` value.
 ```python
 class MyModule(tx.Module):
     a: tx.Parameter[np.ndarray] = np.array(1)